 Oil for deep frying

-Fry on both sides and drain on a kitchen towel.
+Remove using a slotted spoon when cooked on both sides, drain on to a kitchen towel.